 “All for one and one for all” is the ethic of the three musketeers, made popular in Alexander Dumas’ classic book, The Three Musketeers.
-I call this motto the Heart’s Guiding Principle.
-It holds true as the ethic of any cohesive group who works exceptionally well together.
-When everyone works for the good of each one, and each one works for the good of everyone, you have a foolproof ethic to work together.
-This Heart’s Guiding Principle rests at the very core of the Heart-Centered Operating System (HCOS), a system specifically designed to put heart at the center of your company and all of humanity.
+I like to call this motto the Heart’s Guiding Principle.
+I’ve found that this motto holds true for any cohesive group who works exceptionally well together.
+When everyone keeps in mind the best interests of each individual along with the good of everyone, you have a foolproof ethic to work together in a way that will support the highest overall potential.
+This Heart’s Guiding Principle rests at the very core of the Heart-Centered Operating System (HSOC), a system specifically designed to put heart at the center of your company and all of humanity.

 Working for the Good of All

 If each one of us truly works for the good of all, we are working on behalf of all humanity and all life.
 The significance of our actions go far beyond ourselves or our specific group.
 If we could all do just one thing consistently, embodying this principle would make everything else in life fall into place.
 Dedication to the good of all is the bodhisattva way – the path that many saints and sages of the past and present have guided toward.